actions/upload-artifact/README.md

 ### Zip archives

 When an Artifact is uploaded, all the files are assembled into an immutable Zip archive.
-There is currently no way to download artifacts in a format other than a Zip or to download individual artifact contents.
+There is currently no way to download artifacts in a format other than Zip or to download individual artifact contents.

 ### Permission Loss